PerfunctoryOrator/spsbtp/README.md

 ## Credits

-- **Carousel Engine**: The carousel engine used on the “Academics > Results” page is credited to [Rahul C.](https://github.com/rahulc29), and is covered under the MIT License.
+- **Carousel Engine**: The carousel engine used on the ‘Academics > Results’ page is credited to [Rahul C.](https://github.com/c99rahul), and is covered under the MIT License.
 - **Icons**:
-  - “Scroll to Top” arrow icon: [Google Fonts](https://fonts.google.com/)
+  - ‘Scroll to Top’ arrow icon: [Google Fonts](https://fonts.google.com/)
-  - “Info” and “Contact” icons in the header: [Google Fonts](https://fonts.google.com/)
+  - ‘Info’ and ‘Contact’ icons in the header: [Google Fonts](https://fonts.google.com/)

 ## Disclaimer

 This website is a school project created by **Yashdeep Singh Fauzdar** and is not affiliated with St. Peter’s Sr. Sec.
 School, Bharatpur.
 All information on this website has been taken from the school’s original website.

-## License
+## Licence

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/PerfunctoryOrator/spsbtp/blob/main/LICENSE) file for more details.